1 What and why?

 1.2 Basic concepts

-In this section, we first reflect on the notions of “data” and “science” to obtain an idea of what “data science” could be.
-In other words, we explore different perspectives on the equation
+The bulk of this chapter gravitates around the concepts of “data” and “science”, and the interplay of “tasks”, “skills”, and “tools”.
+We will first reflect on the notions of “data” and “science” to obtain an idea of what “data science” could be.
+In other words, we explore different perspectives on the (pseudo-)equation

 \(\rm{data} + \rm{science} \stackrel{?}{=} \rm{data\ science}\)

-Beyond defining some terms, this serves to introduce some key issues, but also to point out implicit assumptions.
-Ultimately, we will argue that successful data science involves a variety of skills, is based on ecological rationality, and benefits immensely from transparent tools.
+Beyond defining some terms, this serves to introduce key issues, but also to point out some implicit assumptions.
+Ultimately, we argue that successful data science involves a particular mindset, a variety of skills, and benefits immensely from transparent tools.
+An ideal fit between our tasks, skills, and tools — which we will describe as ecological rationality — renders tasks easy and intuitive and literally solves problems by making them disappear.

 1.2.1 Data